Loading

 Duration: Jan 2023 – current

-Following a successful hardware roll-out to over 150 restaurants under the Azzurri Group portfolio, the hospitality group wanted to explore the possibility of developing their own bespoke order-taking application.
-The aim was to improve efficiency in restaurants via a more streamlined ordering experience, empower staff to provide better customer service whilst also opening up integration opportunities with other digital products across the business.
+Azzurri Group wanted to explore the possibility of developing their own bespoke order-taking application for these handhelds.
+The goals were: to streamline efficiency, empower staff to provide better customer service, and open up integration opportunities with other digital products across the business.

 In-restaurant observational studies across 5 sites